 Do you want authentication tokens to be time-based (y/n) y

-Since you may not be able to scan the QR code from your terminal windows, go to your mobile app and add a new profile.
+Since you cannot scan the QR code from your terminal windows, go to your mobile app and add a new profile.

 Choose to enter the setup key instead of scanning a QR code.